A compilation of Places to Eat from various sites

 Feel free to recommend your favorite restaurant to add to the list, email email@example.com, thank you.

 Drydock, in Dahlgren Hall.

-Grill and snack bar open to public.
-Good basics much cheaper than outside the gates.
+Grill and snack bar open to the public.
+Good basics are less expensive than outside the gates.

 DTA (DOWNTOWN ANNAPOLIS):

-Universal favorite, just a few years in DTA, beloved by locals, visitors and mids.
-American comfort food done with style and quality.
+A universal favorite, just a few years in DTA, beloved by locals, visitors, and mids.
+American comfort food is done with style and quality.
 All-day breakfast.
 House-made pop tarts.
 Don’t ask.
 Just go.

 Buddy’s Crabs and Ribs.

 Perennial brunch favorite for lots of food and cheaper end of the spectrum.

 The raw bar for those who like it.
 Long-time Annapolis watering hole for boat people.
 Good all-around menu.